Carrot Cake – Layer Cake Version with Cream Cheese Frosting

 - In a large bowl, beat the butter until creamy.

-- Beat in the cream cheese until you no longer see lumps.
+- Beat in the cream cheese (cut into cubes) until you no longer see lumps.

-- Add in 1 cup powdered sugar, the salt and lemon juice.
+- Add in 3 cups powdered sugar, along with the salt, vanilla and lemon juice.
 Beat together, starting with the mixer on a low speed.

-- Beat in the rest of the powdered sugar about ½ cup at a time until the desired sweetness is reached.
+- Beat in the rest of the powdered sugar about 1/2 cup at a time until the desired sweetness is reached.
+If needed (AKA the frosting is too thick), beat in 1 tablespoon of cream.

 Assembling the Cake